 Symbolism: Depicted as a winged Goddess carrying wreath of bay leaves.
 These wreaths were often presented to the winners in sporting competitions.
 Nike is sometimes shown holding a palm leaf, representing the peace that can follow a battle.

-Any Pictures of Nike are usually shown in conjunction with Athena.
-An example of this is the frieze around the Athena/Nike Temple which is part of the Acropolis in Athena's.
-Here the Goddess is shown adjusting her sandals.
+Pictures of Nike are usually shown in conjunction with Athena.
+An example of this is the frieze around the Athena/Nike Temple which is part of the Acropolis in Athens.
+In this oil flask, from a collection at the Metropolitan Museum however, we see the winged Nike carrying an incense burner.

 Sacred Animal/Bird/Plant: None